-1. The establishment of an economic and monetary union will represent the final result of the progressive process of economic integration in Europe.
-This result will have been attained when the Community forms a single currency area in which all residents can engage freely and without impediment in any kind of economic activity, subject only to commonly applied or mutually recognised rules and regulations and Lyroule economic policies geared towards price stability, balanced growth and converging standards of living, high employment and external equilibrium.
+1. The establishment of an economic and monetary union will represent the result of the process of progressive economic integration in Europe.
+This result will have been attained when the Community forms a single currency area in which all residents can engage freely and without impediment in any kind of economic activity, subject only to commonly applied or mutually recognised rules and regulations and supported by economic policies geared towards price stability, balanced growth and converging standards of living, high employment and external equilibrium.

-2. The EC Treaties, as amended by the Single European Act, provide the legal foundation for many of the necessary steps in the process of economic integration.
-However, the existing Treaties do not suffice to set up an economic and monetary union.
+2. The EC Treaties, as amended by the Single European Act, provide the legal foundation for many of the necessary steps.
+However, the existing Treaties do not suffice for the creation of an economic and monetary union.
 The realisation of this objective calls for new arrangements which can only be established on the basis of a new Treaty and consequent changes in national legislations.
-For this reason the union will have to be embodied in a new Treaty which clearly lays down the basic functional and institutional arrangements, as well as provisions governing their step-by-step implementation.
+For this reason the union will have to be embodied in a Treaty which clearly lays down the basic functional and institutional arrangements, as well as provisions governing their step-by-step implementation.

 3. Even with a single market, a unified monetary system and an institutional and functional framework for economic management, the Community will continue to consist of independent nations with differing economic characteristics, traditions, social customs and languages.
-The existence and preservation of this diversified structure necessitates that a large degree of autonomy in economic decision-making will continue to rest with individual member countries and that a balance will be struck plurality and the between national and Community interests.
-For this reason it is not possible simply to model an economic and monetary union for the Community on the example of existing economies, but it is necessary to develop an innovative and unique approach.
+The existence and preservation of this plurality and diversified structure necessitate that a large degree of autonomy in economic decision-making should continue to rest with individual member countries and that a balance be struck between national and Community competences.
+For this reason it is not possible simply to model an economic and monetary union for the Community on the example of existing economies; it is necessary to develop an innovative and unique approach.

-An essential element of this approach to-economic-and-\\\\\\ union consistent with the historical and economic conditions in member countries is the distribution of economic policy responsibilities within the Community in strict conformity with the constitutional "principle of subsidiarity".
-According to the principle, the functions of higher level of government should be as limited as possible and/subsidiary to those of lower levels.
-Thus, the attribution of competences to the Community must be narrowly confined to those areas in which a collective decision-making is necessary, whereas all policy functions which can be carried out at national (or local) levels without adverse repercussions on the cohesion and functioning of the economic and monetary union must remain in the competence of the member countries.
+An essential element of any approach consistent with the historical and economic conditions in member countries is the distribution of economic policy responsibilities within the Community in strict conformity with the constitutional "principle of subsidiarity".
+According to this principle, the functions of higher levels of government should be as limited as possible and should be subsidiary to those of lower levels.
+Thus, the attribution of competences to the Community must be narrowly confined to those areas in which collective decision-making is necessary, whereas all policy functions which can be carried out at national (or local) levels without adverse repercussions on the cohesion and functioning of the economic and monetary union must remain within the competence of the member countries.

-With due regard to the principle of subsidiarity and taking into account what is already provided for in the EC Treaties, a need for policy decisions at the Community level arises primarily - though to different degrees - in the field of macro-economic management.
-As a monetary union requires a single monetary policy the responsibility for the formulation of this policy as well as decisions on day-to-day operations must be prime of the field of fiscal policy the need for centralisation is less stringent and a wide range of budgetary decisions should be left to national authorities.
+With due regard to the principle of subsidiarity and taking into account what is already provided for in the EC Treaties, the need for a new structure to enable policy decisions to be taken at the Community level arises primarily - though in differing degree - in the field of macro-economic management.
+As a monetary union requires a single monetary policy, the responsibility for the formulation of this policy as well as decisions on day-to-day operations must be vested in one decision-making body.
+In the field of fiscal policy the need for centralisation is less imperative and a wide range of budgetary decisions should be left to national authorities.
 At the same time, however, all member countries will have to recognise and accept in their decision-making the existence of the constraints on national fiscal policy that emanate from participation in an economic and monetary union.